yindeng/shinyData/README.md

-shinyData (Beta)
+shinyData
 =========

-[shinyData](https://github.com/yindeng/shinyData) is intended to be an easy to use tool for interactive data analysis, visualization and presentation.
+[shinyData](https://github.com/yindeng/shinyData) is an easy to use tool for interactive data analysis, visualization and presentation.
 It leverages the power of R and its vast collection of packages to allow users to efficiently perform common data tasks, such as slicing and dicing, aggregation, visualization and more (usually referred to as "business intelligence").
 Almost no knowledge of R programming is required to use shinyData.

-Note: shinyData is currently under active development.
-Interested users are encouraged to try it out, but should not use it for production purposes.
+Current stable version: v0.1

 # Installation
 To run the web based version of shinyData without installing anything, simply go to https://roose.shinyapps.io/shinyData/.